kevintruong/til/C-Programming,-Part-1:-Introduction.md

 What C will do is take the type of the pointer which is an `int` and writes `sizeof(int)` bytes from the start of the pointer, meaning that bytes `0x1000`, `0x1001`, `0x1002`, `0x1003` will all be zero.
 The number of bytes written depends on the pointer type.
 It is the same for all primitive types but structs are a little different.

 ## What is pointer arithmetic?
 You can add an integer to a pointer.
-However the pointer type is used to determine how much to increment the pointer.
+However, the pointer type is used to determine how much to increment the pointer.
 For char pointers this is trivial because characters are always one byte:
 ```C
 char *ptr = "Hello"; // ptr holds the memory location of 'H'
 ptr += 2; //ptr now points to the first'l'